top of page

 Side note but you need to know – there are no public restrooms around the hiking trail.
 With no rest rooms at the hiking location, we drove into town to find a place to use the bathroom.
 There were many port o pottys around, I am not sure if those were meant for people like me, but I needed plumbing.
 There are free bathrooms at Solana Beach, a couple of miles away.

 Annie’s Slot Canyon is a unique hike because of how much diversity you experience along the trail.
 You find free parking at the end of Solana Hill Drive.
 This is a picturesque residential street with some amazing homes.
 Walk to the fenced dead end and turn right.
 The trail leads you downhill towards San Elijo Lagoon, where you have two options for looping to the slot canyon, Whichever way you take going, take the other route returning.
 I recommend walking along the lagoon to get there.
 This is a little farther around but doesn’t add much time.
-At the slot canyon you will climb up into the canyon and proceed through the narrow corridor.
+At the slot canyon traffic is all one way in and out.
+You will climb up into the canyon and proceed through the narrow corridor.
 It is a little strenuous but only for a short time.
-Then you walk up through the canyon, climb the ladder into the upper level and wow!
+Then you walk/ climb up through the canyon, climb up the ladder into the upper level and wow!
 The view at the top is breathtaking.
 You’ll walk down the studded steps into a wooded area along the Lagoon.
 This hike offers woods, views of the lagoon, and the rocky slot canyon ruggedness.

 While we definitely needed both hands to climb, parents of little kids helped the children and even small dogs were there who could be lifted up or carried.